jdhitsolutions/PSTypeExtensionTools/docs/PSTypeExtensionTools.md

 Get type extensions for a given type.

 ### [Import-PSTypeExtension](Import-PSTypeExtension.md)
-Import type extension definitions from a json file.
+Import type extension definitions from a json or XML file.